Penfan/gratitude-app/README.md

 - Users can share Thanks with specific people or Groups

 ### Division of Labor:
-- Jessica: UI, controller testing
+- Jessica: UI, controller tests
 - Will: models, controllers
-- Matt: idea, scaffold, screencast, model testing
+- Matt: idea, scaffold, screencast, model tests